bgoonz/BGOONZ_BLOG_2.0/notes/articles/markdown/Breaking-Down-Scope--Context--And-Closure-In-JavaScript-In-Simple-Terms.md

 -   <span id="b34e">**Global Scope:** “The scope that is visible in all other scopes.” — MDN</span>
 -   <span id="df88">**Global Variable:** A variable defined at the Global Scope.</span>
 -   <span id="ae7a">**IIFE:** Imediatly-Invoked Function Expression — a function wrapped in `()` to create an expression, and immediatly followed by a pair of `()` to invoke that function imediatly.</span>
 -   <span id="42a6">**Closure:** “Closures are functions that refer to independent (free) variables.
-In other words, the function defined in the closure ‘remembers’ the environment in which it was created.” — MDN</span>
+In other words, the function defined in the closure 'remembers’ the environment in which it was created.” — MDN</span>
 -   <span id="023f">**Variable Shadowing:** “occurs when a variable declared within a certain scope … has the same name as a variable declared in an outer scope.” — Wikipedia</span>
 -   <span id="7ba5">**for statement:** “The for statement creates a loop that consists of three optional expressions, enclosed in parentheses and separated by semicolons, followed by a statement or a set of statements executed in the loop.” — MDN</span>
 -   <span id="6f95">**initialization:** “An expression (including assignment expressions) or variable declaration.
 Typically used to initialize a counter variable.
 This expression may optionally declare new variables with the var keyword.
 These variables are not local to the loop, i.e. they are in the same scope the for loop is in.
 The result of this expression is discarded.” — MDN</span>